Iionsroar/pjdsc/README.md

   - Descriptive statistics to help make conclusions regarding the given data.
     - Measures of central tendency
     - Measures of variability
+- Not about complexity but the actionability of the results